isat-sibyl/sibyl/README.md

 sibyl init
 ```

-This will generate a new project structure with necessary files, including `dev.bat` and `build.bat` for running development and build commands.
+This will generate a new project structure with the necessary files.

 ### Starting a development server